-We are increasingly concerned about state and federal legislation that expressly allows child welfare agencies to discriminate, based on their religious beliefs, against potential foster or adoptive parents.
+We have been increasingly concerned about state and federal legislation and policy that expressly allow taxpayer-funded child welfare agencies to discriminate based on their religious beliefs, against potential foster or adoptive parents—specifically LGBTQ couples.
 Some of the bills are so broad as to permit discrimination against children.
 Using religion as justification, these laws deprive the most vulnerable children among us of the chance to be welcomed into the homes of safe and loving families.

 WHAT WE ARE DOING

-One of the best ways to counter this legislation is to bring faith leaders together on behalf of children in child welfare systems.
-We are very excited to launch the Interfaith Coalition for Children’s Rights, and hope that you will join us in fighting back against state and federal legislation that uses religious freedom to enshrine a “license to discriminate.”
+One of the best ways to counter this harm is to bring faith leaders together on behalf of children in child welfare systems.
+That’s why we launched the Interfaith Coalition for Children’s Rights.
+We hope that you will join us in fighting back against state legislation and policy that use religious freedom to enshrine a “license to discriminate.”

-Although this legislation is often directed at the LGBTQ community, as in Philadelphia and Michigan, its language permits discrimination against anyone who does not meet the religious litmus test of child welfare service providers.
-Nine states have provisions that allow discrimination on “religious freedom” grounds.
-Similar bills have been introduced in several other states.
+Although state legislation and the Trump administration’s rulemaking are directed at the LGBTQ community, as in Philadelphia and Michigan, the language permits taxpayer-funded discrimination against anyone who does not meet the religious litmus test of child welfare service providers.

-A South Carolina provider agency recently refused to work with a Catholic family, a Jewish couple, and a Jewish woman simply because of their faith.
-Around the time this information became public, the State sought and was granted a waiver from federal nondiscrimination regulations to enable agencies to continue to turn away otherwise qualified prospective foster and adoptive parents.
+For example, a South Carolina provider agency refused to work with a Catholic family, a Jewish couple, and a Jewish woman simply because of their faith.
+Around the time this information became public, the State sought and was granted a waiver from a federal nondiscrimination regulation, the very one the Trump administration rescinded, to enable agencies to continue to turn away otherwise qualified prospective foster and adoptive parents.

 INTERFAITH COALITION FOR CHILDREN’S RIGHTS

 Founding members of our Interfaith Coalition include the Hon.
-Ruth Messinger, Social Justice Organizer, Marlene Meyerson JCC Manhattan; Union Theological Seminary—Rev. Dr. Serene Jones, President, Rev. Frederick A. Davie, Executive Vice President, Rev. Dr. Kelly Brown Douglas, Dean, Episcopal Divinity School at Union, and Miguel Escobar, Director of Anglican Studies, Episcopal Divinity School at Union; Rabbi David Sandmel, Director of Interfaith Affairs, the Anti-Defamation League; and Rabbi Steve Gutow, Visiting Scholar, The Wagner School, New York University.
+Ruth Messinger, Social Justice Activist and Consultant; Union Theological Seminary (Rev. Dr. Serene Jones, President, and Rev. Frederick A. Davie, Senior Strategic Advisor to the President); Episcopal Divinity School at Union (Rev. Dr. Kelly Brown Douglas, Dean, and Miguel Escobar, Executive Director); Rabbi David Sandmel, Director of Interreligious Engagement, ADL (Anti-Defamation League); and Rabbi Steve Gutow, Visiting Scholar, The Wagner School, New York University.